 Following political attention to widening participation, the UK higher education landscape has expanded to meet increased student demand (Blanden and Machin, 2004).
-Similar patterns of expansion have been observed internationally.
 The growth in student numbers brings a theoretically diverse student population, within which social position appears to play a determining factor in the type of higher education an individual student, would experience (Archer, Hutchings 2000).
-In the UK, there are perceptions of a binary distinction between research intensive institutions (identified as being elite or 'top' institutions) and those formed post 1992 that place an emphasis on teaching.
-The consequence of this divide results in institutions becoming synonymous with particular social demographics where 'there are large socio-economic and ethnic gaps in the likelihood of attending an HE institution with high status (as measured by research intensiveness)' (Chowdry et al., 2008: iii).
+In addition, 'there are large socio-economic and ethnic gaps in the likelihood of attending an HE institution with high status (as measured by research intensiveness)' (Chowdry et al., 2008: iii).
 The Higher Education Statistics Agency data also indicates that institutions perceived as being elite attract the majority of their students from the higher social groups as illustrated in Figure 1.

-Figure 1: Russell Group vs. Post-1992 Universities: Participation Rates of SEG 4 - 7
+Figure 1: Russell Group vs. Post-1992 Universities: Participation Rates of SEG 4

-The difference between the two groups would indicate that there is less social difference, or the occupation of different social spaces amongst the student body at a post-1992 institution when compared with traditional universities that attract fewer students from social groups 4 -7.
-Whilst a number of possible explanations for this social group spread centre on academic and social fit (Rose 1989, Holloway 1997, Parr 1997, Reynolds 1997, Skeggs 1997, Reay 2001), there is little research that focuses on the influence that institutions have on the identity formation of widening participation students ii in post-1992 institutions.
+The difference between the two groups would indicate that there is less social difference, or the occupation of different social spaces amongst the student body at a post-1992 institution when compared with traditional universities.
+Whilst a number of possible explanations for this social group spread centre on academic and social fit (Rose 1989, Holloway 1997, Parr 1997, Reynolds 1997, Skeggs 1997, Reay 2001), there is little research that focuses on the influence that institutions have on the identity formation of widening participation students[2] in post-1992 institutions.
 In particular, there is currently insufficient information about the nature of their transformation or 'transgression' (Bourdieu, 1999: 510) from their family based habitus.

 This research seeks to fill this apparent gap by focusing on identity trans/formation.
 Taking a Bourdieuian perspective it explores the result of a habitus that theoretically enters a field with which it is not familiar (Reay et al., 2005).
-With a focus placed on the notion of habitus clivé (Reed-Danahay, 2005) it specifically utilizes Bourdieu's theoretical tools to ask questions about the enculturation of working class students into the middle class field of education and in particular, the ways in which the institutional habitus influences their identity transformation.
 With that in mind the following research questions will be addressed: